yuvalll666/SneakerHeads-FullProject-Local/READMEjsdoc.md

 This project is a representation of the abilities I acquired during a 7 months Full-Stack Web Development course.
 Throughout this project i will demostrate my knowledge using **React.js**, **Node.Js** and **MongoDB**.

+### MongoDB

+_This project collections will be inside my-app/DB folder_

+- Please read the README.md file next to it if you would like to change to local mongoDB

 # Start Up

 _Make sure none of the ports 3900 and 3000 in your localhost are being used._